An open white trash can on a blue backdrop with food waste artfully spilled out

 Someone pushing food scraps off a cutting board into a compost pail

-Compared to throwing food waste in a landfill, composting can reduce methane production by 38-84%, according to a new study.
+Compared to throwing food waste in a landfill, composting can reduce methane production by 38-84%.
 (Getty)

-Try a home composting bin or wormery, and watch your scraps turn into rich, garden- (or plant pot-) ready compost in weeks.
+Try a home composting bin or wormery, and watch your scraps turn into rich, ready-to-use compost for gardens and pots in just weeks.

 Want more great environmental stories?